In the news

 TEDxTalks YouTube channel, posted Feb.
 2023: Big Pharma in the Overdose Crisis: A Former Drug Rep Speaks Out | Gail Groves Scott | TEDxLancaster

-Some PA counties, including Lancaster, did not seek public input or publish “requests for proposals”, before allocating millions in 2022-23 settlement funds.
-Some allocated funds outside the state guidelines, or to low-ranked or unproven interventions.
-HPN’s repeated advocacy efforts to the Lancaster County Commissioners resulted in policy changes in 2024.
+Some PA counties, including Lancaster, did not seek public input or publish “request for proposals” before allocating millions in 2022-23 settlement funds, and tried to allocate funds outside the state guidelines, or to low-ranked or unproven interventions.
+HPN’s repeated advocacy efforts to the Lancaster County Commissioners resulted in policy changes in 2024 and the county rescinded some allocation requests.

 Pa. counties face uncertainty as they grapple with how to spend opioid settlement funds Spotlight PA, and PennLive/Patriot News, 90.5 WESA Pittsburgh, and other media outlets statewide, Aug 2-5, 2023,